 What is the best brand of thermal paste?

 Arctic is a well-known brand in the PC cooling industry.
 If you were looking for thermal paste, you might have come across this company, but they also produce CPU coolers and case fans, among other things.
 Several years have passed since the Arctic’s famous MX-2 and MX-4 thermal pastes were updated, and now the Arctic MX-5 is available.
-A resealable package keeps the paste from drying out as it sits in the MX-5’s storage container, which may be up to 50 gram in size, ready to be used again.
+A resealable package keeps the paste from drying out as it sits in the MX-5’s storage container, which may be up to 50 grams, ready to be used again.

 There’s nothing better than the included spatula for applying paste to the CPU IHS with MX-5.
 In most circumstances, you don’t need to spread the paste over the IHS, but if the solution is less dense, you may need to do so.
 This procedure entails carefully applying a large amount of paste over the CPU IHS surface after being ejected from the CPU.
 To keep the heat resistance of the IHS as high as possible, it is vital to use the correct quantity of paste.
 Remind yourself that we’re only attempting to cover the gaps between the CPU IHS and the contact plate of the CPU cooler.
 “Because of the MX-5’s decreased viscosity, you may not require a spatula compared to the MX-4.